CamShotQuality/ChampionshipLeverageIndex/README.md

 For each NBA game being played on a given day, we calculate both team's chance of making the playoffs assuming a win and assuming a loss.
 This percentage is derived from a Monte-Carlo style simulation of 25k coin flips.

 Each percentage difference is then normalized against the marginal difference of a win on opening night.
 The marginal difference of a win on opening night was determined empirically by running the `baseline_cli.py` file.
-This value is about 0.85%.
+This value is about 0.94%.
+It is hardcoded to minimize script runtime.

 **How can I run the script?**